crytic/building-secure-contracts/not-so-smart-contracts/substrate/randomness/README.md

 }
 ```

 Note that the quality of randomness provided to the `pallet-bad-lottery` pallet is related to the randomness source.
 If the randomness source is the "Randomness Collective Flip Pallet", this lottery system is insecure.
-As mentioned in the Substrate documentation, "low-influence randomness can be useful when defending against relatively weak adversaries.
+This is because the collective flip pallet implements "low-influence randomness".
+This makes it vulnerable to a collusion attack where a small minority of participants can give the same random number contribution making it highly likely to have the seed be this random number (click [here](https://ethresear.ch/t/rng-exploitability-analysis-assuming-pure-randao-based-main-chain/1825/7) to learn more).
+Additionally, as mentioned in the Substrate documentation, "low-influence randomness can be useful when defending against relatively weak adversaries.
 Using this pallet as a randomness source is advisable primarily in low-security situations like testing."

 # Mitigations
 - Use the randomness implementation provided by the [BABE pallet](https://paritytech.github.io/substrate/master/pallet_babe/index.html).
 This pallet provides "production-grade randomness, and is used in Polkadot. **Selecting this randomness source dictates that your blockchain use Babe consensus.**"